strykeforce/cookiecutter-robot/README.md

 ## Quickstart

+You must have Python and Pip installed.
 Install the latest Cookiecutter if you haven't yet:

     pip install -U cookiecutter